 =========================

-The variables of the follwing rule(s) are not derivable from their premises, you may be performing unintended pattern matching.
+The variables of the following rule(s) are not derivable from their premises, you may be performing unintended pattern matching.

 Rule R_1: